thunderdust/Solaris/catalog.md

     2. Sales Managers

     2.1 < Market analysis and strategy making >
-    It's the responsibility of them to analyze the market situations, including the laptop purchase price changes, comparisons of laptop vendors, the market demand trends and so on.
-They also need to combine the analysis result with the current sales performances, and make suggestions for future strategies.
+    It's the responsibility of them to analyze the market situations, including product purchase price changes, comparisons of laptop vendors, the market demand trends, behavior of competitors and so on.
+They also need to combine the analysis result with the current sales performances, and make suggestions about future marketing strategies.

     2.2 < Product promotion >
     When the sales for some products perform poorly or there is a demand to increase sales for certain products, it's the job of sales managers to conduct product promotions.

-    2.3 < Guide sales representatives >
+    2.3 < Guide & train sales representatives >

-    Sales managers are also responsible to guide the work of sales representatives, especially for the new-comers.
+    Sales managers are also responsible to guide the work of sales representatives.
+They need to conduct training for fresh sales representatives.

     3. Sales Representative